zx80/cachetools-utils/README.md

 so that it makes sense.
 For instance, having two TTL-ed stores would suggest that the secondary has a longer TTL than the primary.

-The is an additional `resilient` boolean option to the constructor to ignore errors on the second level cache, switching reliance on the first cache only if the second one fails.
+There is an additional `resilient` boolean option to the constructor to ignore errors on the second level cache, switching reliance on the first cache only if the second one fails.
 Note that this does not mean that the system would recover if the second level is back online later, because